 - Submit the required documents which will depend upon the type of your business.

 - You will get an APPLICATION Reference Number via email or Text Message to confirm the successful completion of forms.

-Documents required for New GST registration in India
+Documents required for New GST registration

 - PAN card.

 - Identity proof and address proof like Aadhar Card, Pan Card, Driving License